-- You have a high need for rehousing on social or welfare grounds this is assessed in conjunction with information from another public agency e.g. Police or Social Services - You have been assessed as having a high medical need for rehousing
+- You have a medium need for rehousing on social or welfare grounds this is assessed in conjunction with information from another public agency e.g. Police or Social Services - You have been assessed as having a medium medical need for rehousing - You are a care leaver, who is moving on from supported accommodation. - You have two people of different sexes included on your application who are not living together as partners, both aged over 10 who are sharing a bedroom. - You need rehousing and have served or are serving in the Armed Forces - You need to move nearer to someone to provide or receive support